kumahq/kuma-website/app/docs/1.5.x/policies/mutual-tls.md

 title: Mutual TLS
 ---

-This policy enables automatic encrypted mTLS traffic for all the services in a [`Mesh`](/docs/{{ page.version }}/policies/mesh), as well as assigning an identity to every data plane proxy.
+This policy enables automatic encrypted mTLS traffic for all the services in a [`Mesh`](/docs/{{ page.release }}/policies/mesh), as well as assigning an identity to every data plane proxy.
 Kuma supports different types of CA backends as well as automatic certificate rotation.

 Kuma ships with the following CA (Certificate Authority) supported backends:

-* [builtin](#usage-of-builtin-ca): it automatically auto-generates a CA root certificate and key, that are also being automatically stored as a [Secret](/docs/{{ page.version }}/security/secrets).
+* [builtin](#usage-of-builtin-ca): it automatically auto-generates a CA root certificate and key, that are also being automatically stored as a [Secret](/docs/{{ page.release }}/security/secrets).
-* [provided](#usage-of-provided-ca): the CA root certificate and key are being provided by the user in the form of a [Secret](/docs/{{ page.version }}/security/secrets).
+* [provided](#usage-of-provided-ca): the CA root certificate and key are being provided by the user in the form of a [Secret](/docs/{{ page.release }}/security/secrets).

-Once a CA backend has been specified, Kuma will then automatically generate a certificate for every data plane proxy in the [`Mesh`](/docs/{{ page.version }}/policies/mesh).
+Once a CA backend has been specified, Kuma will then automatically generate a certificate for every data plane proxy in the [`Mesh`](/docs/{{ page.release }}/policies/mesh).
 The certificates that Kuma generates are SPIFFE compatible and are used for AuthN/Z use-cases in order to identify every workload in our system.

 {% tip %}
 The certificates that Kuma generates have a SAN set to `spiffe://<mesh name>/<service name>`.
-When Kuma enforces policies that require an identity like [`TrafficPermission`](/docs/{{ page.version }}/traffic-permissions) it will extract the SAN from the client certificate and use it to match the service identity.
+When Kuma enforces policies that require an identity like [`TrafficPermission`](/docs/{{ page.release }}/traffic-permissions) it will extract the SAN from the client certificate and use it to match the service identity.
 {% endtip %}

 Remember that by default mTLS **is not** enabled and needs to be explicitly enabled as described below.
-Also remember that by default when mTLS is enabled all traffic is denied **unless** a [`TrafficPermission`](/docs/{{ page.version }}/traffic-permissions) policy is being configured to explicitly allow traffic across proxies.
+Also remember that by default when mTLS is enabled all traffic is denied **unless** a [`TrafficPermission`](/docs/{{ page.release }}/traffic-permissions) policy is being configured to explicitly allow traffic across proxies.

 {% tip %}
-Always make sure that a [`TrafficPermission`](/docs/{{ page.version }}/traffic-permissions) resource is present before enabling mTLS in a Mesh in order to avoid unexpected traffic interruptions caused by a lack of authorization between proxies.
+Always make sure that a [`TrafficPermission`](/docs/{{ page.release }}/traffic-permissions) resource is present before enabling mTLS in a Mesh in order to avoid unexpected traffic interruptions caused by a lack of authorization between proxies.
 {% endtip %}

-To enable mTLS we need to configure the `mtls` property in a [`Mesh`](/docs/{{ page.version }}/policies/mesh) resource.
+To enable mTLS we need to configure the `mtls` property in a [`Mesh`](/docs/{{ page.release }}/policies/mesh) resource.
 We can have as many `backends` as we want, but only one at a time can be enabled via the `enabledBackend` property.

 If `enabledBackend` is missing or empty, then mTLS will be disabled for the entire Mesh.